Closures & Hours Changes

 Current treatment cures more than 50% of patients with stage I renal cell cancer, but patients with stage IV disease have very poor outcomes.
-Thus, all patients with newly diagnosed renal cell cancer can appropriately be considered candidates for clinical trials, when possible.
+All patients with newly diagnosed renal cell cancer are candidates for clinical trials, when possible.

 Treatment Options for Stage I Renal Cell Cancer

 Treatment options for stage I renal cell cancer include the following: